 The round-to-nearest is also known as round-to-even, because it rounds the number to the one whose last digit is even in case of a tie.
 This rule is the most accurate and unbiased, but expensive.
 Meanwhile, IEEE standard system has the round-to-nearest as the default rule.

-The floating-point system can be measured by the machine precision, machine epsilon, or unit roundoff which is denoted by ϵmach.
+The floating-point system can be measured by the machine epsilon, machine precision, or unit roundoff which is denoted by ϵmach.
 It is the minimal number so that 1+ϵmach>1.
 Considering that the interval between the floating-point numbers in [1,β) which can be exactly represented is β1−p because E=0,

 ϵmach=β1−p with rounding by chopping, and ϵmach=2β1−p with rounding-to-nearest.
 Now, consider the floating-point x that can be exactly represented.
 Then there are many numbers that can be rounded to x.